d12frosted/elpa-mirror/gnu/consult-readme.txt

  #+findex: consult-git-grep
  #+findex: consult-find
  #+findex: consult-locate
  - =consult-grep=, =consult-ripgrep=, =consult-git-grep=: Search for regular expression in files.
-Grep is invoked asynchronously, while you enter the search term.
-You are required to enter at least =consult-async-min-input= characters in order for the search to get started.
-The input string is split into two parts, if the first character is a punctuation character, like =#=.
-   For example =#grep-regexp#filter-string=, is split at the second =#=.
-The string =grep-regexp= is passed to Grep, the =filter-string= is passed to the /fast/ Emacs filtering to further narrow down the list of matches.
-This is particularily useful if you are using an advanced completion style like orderless. =consult-grep= supports preview.
+Consult invokes Grep asynchronously, while you enter the search term.
+After at least =consult-async-min-input= characters, the search gets started.
+Consult splits the input string into two parts, if the first character is a punctuation character, like =#=.
+For example =#grep-regexps#filter-string=, is split at the second =#=.
+The string =grep-regexps= is passed to Grep.
+If you enter multiple regular expressions separated by space only lines matching all regular expressions are shown.
+In order to match space literally, escape the space with a backslash.
+The =filter-string= is passed to the /fast/ Emacs filtering to further narrow down the list of matches.
+This is particularly useful if you are using an advanced completion style like orderless. =consult-grep= supports preview.
 If the =consult-project-root-function= is [[#use-package-example][configured]] and returns non-nil, =consult-grep= searches the current project directory.
 Otherwise the =default-directory= is searched.
 If =consult-grep= is invoked with prefix argument =C-u M-s g=, you can specify the directory manually.
  - =consult-find=, =consult-locate=: Find file by matching the path against a regexp.
-Like =consult-grep= either the project root or the current directory is used as root directory for the search.
+Like for =consult-grep,= either the project root or the current directory is the root directory for the search.
 The input string is treated similarly to =consult-grep=, where the first part is passed to find, and the second part is used for Emacs filtering.
-Note that the standard =find= command uses wildcards in contrast to the popular =fd=, which uses regular expressions.
-In case you want to use =fd=, you can either change the =consult-find-command= configuration variable or define a small command as described in the [[https://github.com/minad/consult/wiki][Consult wiki]].

 ** Compilation
    :properties: